Facebook still misusing young people's data

 Facebook claimed to no longer be using young people’s data to target them with ads, but was caught still harvesting teenagers’ data to serve them stalker ads.

-In April, a report by Reset Australia showed how Facebook allowed advertisers to target young people on age inappropriate interests, including gambling, extreme weightloss, alcohol and smoking.
+In April, a report by Reset Tech Australia showed how Facebook allowed advertisers to target young people on age inappropriate interests, including gambling, extreme weightloss, alcohol and smoking.
 The platform subsequently announced in July it would stop the practice, suggesting they’d adopted a more “precautionary” approach after listening to advocates for young people.

-But research published today, led by Elena Yi-Ching Ho and Dr Rys Farthing of Reset Australia, shows Facebook has not limited the use of surveillance advertising for teens.
+But research published today, led by Elena Yi-Ching Ho and Dr Rys Farthing of Reset Tech Australia, shows Facebook has not limited the use of surveillance advertising for teens.
 Facebook is simply allowing their AI to target teens, using all the same personal data.

-“The only thing that’s changed is that advertisers themselves are no longer able to specify that they want to target children interested in weightloss, for example, but Facebook’s AI will do that for them instead,” said Dr Rys Farthing, Reset Australia’s director of data policy.
+“The only thing that’s changed is that advertisers themselves are no longer able to specify that they want to target children interested in weightloss, for example, but Facebook’s AI will do that for them instead,” said Dr Rys Farthing, Reset Tech Australia’s director of data policy.
 “Given the power of their AI, this may actually be worse for children.

 “The result will be precisely the same and Facebook knows this.
 For example if you’re an energy drinks company wanting to target stressed out students, you can’t ask Facebook explicitly to find them, but you can trust their AI ad delivery system will.